Three-Light Setup for Portrait Photos

 adding a kicker lightadding a kicker lightadding a kicker light

-If you want to see the master of kicker light, in my opinion, you should look up the portraits of Yousuf Karsh.
+If you want to see the master of kicker light, in my opinion, you should the portraits of Yousuf Karsh.
 He was amazing, and he really knew how to take a portrait that had a lot of depth and emotion.

 So now that you know what these three different lights look like in a photo, let’s bring back our subject and show you how to set them up and get them going on a real shoot.